-The second annual Scottish Highlands and Islands Renewable Energy Awards will celebrate the very best of the region's green energy sector on 30th April 2020.
+The second annual Scottish Highlands and Islands Renewable Energy Awards celebrated the very best of the region's green energy sector in a virtual event on Thursday 25th February.

 Renewable energy has a long history in the Highlands, and these Awards shine a light on what is being achieved at present, and also what is possible in the future – recognising the excellence and evolution of the sector.